 Pillows, blankets/comforters are available in huts.
 All huts these days require to bring an individual sleep-sheet.

-Luggage can be transported from hut to hut by taxi companies (for these which are reachable by car).
+Luggage can be transported from hut to hut by taxi companies.

 Where can I refill on food and trail snacks?